tomy2105/KnowledgeNotes/cpp/cpp11.md

 A new category of `copy_n` algorithms is also available.

-he algorithm `iota()` creates a range of sequentially increasing values, as if by assigning an initial value to `*first`, then incrementing that value using prefix ++.
+The algorithm `iota()` creates a range of sequentially increasing values, as if by assigning an initial value to `*first`, then incrementing that value using prefix ++.

 ## Features removed or deprecated